palantus/sitecore/README.md

 - User page (page viewed by admins): subscribe to event `user-page-created`.
 When fired, you will get an object with `{page, container, userId}`
 - Profile page (page viewed by the current user): subscribe to event `user-profile-page-created`.
 When fired, you will get an object with `{page, container}`

+### Data types

+Using datatypes, any custom types that a mod introduces, can be used to create things like custom lookups etc. that work across types.
+Take a look in services.mjs in eg. `sitemod-files` for a sample of how to define a new datatype.